-A new team is now helping school children with their mental health and wellbeing, after the CCG made a successful bid to the national Trailblazer programme in 2019.
+The RISE team has been helping school children with their mental health and wellbeing since 2019, when the CCG made a successful bid to the national Trailblazer programme in 2019.

 Since then, the RISE team has trained 12 local people as education mental health practitioners (EMHPs), and helped over 600 children in 54 schools in Newcastle and Gateshead.